Sociopath Definition And Symptoms

 The symptoms of a sociopath are not easy to spot because they know how to fit in socially.
-A sociopath "decides" to fit in or remain aloof; they have no problem socializing at a party with charm and personable chit-chat.
+A sociopath "decides" to fit in or remain aloof.
+They are often quite social and charming.
 However, the emotional gratification most people gain from socializing is not something a sociopath experiences.
-Recognizing the symptoms of a sociopath is difficult but not impossible, the following are symptoms and signs to look for:
+Recognizing the symptoms of a sociopath is difficult but not impossible.
+The following are symptoms and signs to look for:

 - Disregard for the rights of others